owendhkim/owendhkim.github.io/_posts/2024-05-23-integrating-nutch-solr.md

 ```
 $ source ~/.bash_profile
 ```
 After downloading and exporting PATH variable.
-Try running nutch and solr to verify it was done correctly.
+Try running nutch and solr to verify it was done correctly, you should see help options showing like below.
 ```
 [cvm_owenk@search-dev ~]$ solr